-There are three main categories of people that need to meet some requirements to enter Hong Kong, not including the diplomats or other state officials.
-They have their own rules.
+There are three main categories of people that need to meet some requirements to enter Hong Kong, not including the diplomats or other state officials (they have their own set of rules).
 The three categories are visa-exempt nationals, visa required nationals, and transit visa nationals.

 You should do the proper research when you are planning a trip so that you know how much time you can spend in the region.
 If you need to stay for longer than the policy allows you, you need to apply for a visa at the nearest Chinese embassy or submit an application to HKSAR Immigration Department.

 The requirements are not inaccessible.
 All you need is a passport that has a validity of at least another 6 months, some photos, and you need to fill in an application form.
 The process can take up to 4 weeks.
-People in the same category does not require a visa if they only wish to transit in Hong Kong.
+People in the same category do not require a visa if they only wish to transit in Hong Kong.
 However, they are not allowed to leave the airport transit area.

 29 nationalities need to apply for a Hong Kong transit visa even if they have no intention of leaving the airport transit area.

 As you can imagine, Hong Kong releases visas for other purposes as well.
 You can get a visa for investment, education, and even work, but you need to apply for the right one.
-Otherwise, your entry will be refused and you will be deported.
+Otherwise, your entry will be refused and you will be deported or detained.
 One particular aspect worth mentioning is that the citizens of 16 states who are holders of an APEC Business Travel Card that contains the code HKG on the back are allowed to stay in Hong Kong up to 60 days without a visa.

 While the Hong Kong visa policy is a lot more extensive than what you find above, at least you have a clearer picture now for sure.
 Usually, getting a Hong Kong visa for tourists is easy, and chances of not requiring one at all are pretty high.
-Even so, it is always best if you are informed.
+Even so, it is always best if you remain informed.